Breweries and Distilleries

 Alexander Keith’s Brewery

-Opened in 1820, Alexander Keith’s India Pale Ale remains the most popular beer in Nova Scotia, and the top specialty beer in Canada.
+Opened in 1820, Alexander Keith’s India Pale Ale remains a popular beer in Nova Scotia, and the top specialty beer in Canada.
 Alexander Keith was one of Halifax’s most influential citizens, and was even the mayor of the city… three times.